 From 669 BC onwards, the dynasties of the Old and New Kingdoms crumbled under an onslaught of foreign invasions.
 Egypt was conquered in turn by the Mesopotamians, the Persians, and in 332 BC, by Alexander the Great of Macedonia.
 The country remained part of the Macedonian empire until 31 BC, when it came under Roman rule.
 By the 4th century AD, the spread of Christianity throughout the Roman Empire had led to the replacement of traditional Egyptian religion – until Muslim Arabs conquered the country in 642 AD.

 Middle Ages to the 20th Century

-In 1869, the Suez Canal was completed after ten years of construction.
+In 1869, the Suez Canal was completed after 10 years of construction.
 The project nearly bankrupted Egypt, and the extent of the debts owed to European countries opened the door for a British takeover in 1882.
 In 1914, Egypt was established as a British protectorate.
-Eight years later, the country regained independence under King Fuad I; however, political and religious conflict in the Middle East in the wake of World War Two led to a military coup in 1952, and the subsequent establishment of the Egyptian republic.
+Eight years later, the country regained nominal independence under King Fuad I; however, political and religious conflict in the Middle East in the wake of World War Two led to a military coup in 1952, and the subsequent establishment of the Egyptian republic.

 Since the 1952 revolution, Egypt has experienced a time of economic, religious and political turmoil.
 In 2011, dictatorial president Hosni Mubarak was forced to resign after 30 years in power by a series of labor strikes and violent protests that ultimately resulted in the government being handed over to the Egyptian military.
 In 2012, Muslim Brotherhood parliamentarian Mohammed Morsi won the presidential election, but his rule was short-lived; in 2013, he was ousted by the army after further conflict between the government and anti-Muslim Brotherhood protestors.